cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 # IANA Considerations

-IANA is requested to assign the values for `AEAD_AEGIS128L` and `AEAD_AEGIS256` in the registry of AEAD algorithms.
+IANA is requested to assign entries for `AEAD_AEGIS128L` and `AEAD_AEGIS256` in the AEAD Registry with this document as reference.

 # Test Vectors